-All concerns reported to the headteacher will be documented in confidential files.
+All concerns reported to the headteacher will be documented in line with the Records Management Policy.

 6. Self-reporting

 On occasion, a member of staff may feel as though they have acted in a way that:

 - Could be misinterpreted.

 - Could appear compromising to others.

 - They realise, upon reflection, falls below the standards set out in the Staff Code of Conduct or violates the Inappropriate Relationships with Pupils Policy.